top of page

 Soju is cheap, strong, and everywhere.

 People chug full bottles like it’s water (it’s not).
 Bright red faces?
 Totally normal.
 People getting sick or carried out?
 Also pretty common.
+The night does not end after one bar, instead it goes multiple rounds and usually to the sunrise.

 For a country rooted in respect and etiquette, there's surprisingly little shame around drinking too much.
 Just make sure to pace yourself, eat beforehand, and stay with people you trust.